Do I need receipts for my expenses?

 We will not need copies of your records or documentary evidence to prepare your tax return.
 This is only in the event your tax return is examined by the IRS (in 2011, only 1% of tax returns were audited, and most of those were done through the mail).

 In looking ahead, our advice to taxpayers who need to track expenses associated with his or her job, or small business owners and rental property owners, is to use a separate credit card for those purchases.
-We understand that using separate credit cards might create some hassles, but ensuring that all your expenses are properly documented and more importantly deducted on your tax returns should outweigh the inconvenience.
+We understand that using separate credit cards might create some hassles, but ensuring that all your expenses are properly documented with receipts for my expenses and more importantly deducted on your tax returns should outweigh the inconvenience.

 Continue reading How should I maintain my records? for more detailed information on how to keep records.